DurianDan/custom_utils/ScraperHelper/README.md

 # helper.driver behaves axactly like Selenium Chrome driver

 helper.forceFindElement(By.XPATH, "./html/body")
+# a special driver.find_element() method
+# automatically loop try-except to catch the loading element
+# It also reopen the driver if encountered with network exception/error
 ```
 ## 2. Avoid blocking, using your VPN subscription
 **only support **NordVPN**, more **VPN providers** will be updated in the future*